When Can We Answer Queries Using Result-Bounded Data Interfaces?: Decidability of Monotone Answerability using Existence check and FD simplification

 For every subset $P$ of positions of~$R$ of size at most~$w$, we let $P'$ be the set of positions transferred by $P$.
-We let $P''$ be the intersection of~$P'$ with the exported positions in the body of~$\dep$.
+We let $P''$ be the intersection of~$P'$ with the positions of $R$ that carry an exported variable in the atom $R(\vec u)$ within the body of~$\dep$.
 Finally, we let $P'''$ be the subset of the exported positions in the head of~$\dep$ that corresponds to~$P''$.
 Then we add the dependency: